-Policy #42 (Agreement for All Third Party Service Providers) requires written agreements to be entered into with third party service providers prior to permitting third party service providers to access and use POGO personal health information.
-The policy requires the written agreements to contain the relevant language from the Template Agreement for All Third Party Service Providers.
+Policy #9.1.11 (Template for Agreement with Third Party Service Providers) requires written agreements to be entered into with third party service providers prior to permitting third party service providers to access and use POGO personal health information.
+The policy requires the written agreements to contain the relevant language from the policy.